tamnva/hydroecolstm/docs/source/the_grahical_user_interface.rst

 ===========
 ..
 Installation

 To use HydroEcoLSTM contains many dependencies.
 To avoid conflict with other packages, create a virtual environment to install HydroEcoLSMT and its dependencies.
 To do that, we could install Anaconda from `here <https://www.anaconda.com/>`_.
-Then open the cmd command to:
+Then open the cmd command and execute the following code:

-* create a virtual environment,
-* activate the environment,
-* install HydroEcoLSTM using pip command.

 .. code-block::

     conda create -n hydroecolstm_env
     conda activate hydroecolstm_env
     pip install git+https://github.com/tamnva/hydroecolstm.git

 Data
 ====